-Regulated waste is placed in containers which are closable, constructed to contain all contents and prevent leakage, appropriately labeled or color-coded (see Labels), and closed prior to removal to prevent spillage or protrusion of contents during handling.
+Regulated waste is placed in containers which are able to be sealed, constructed to contain all contents and prevent leakage, appropriately labeled or color-coded (see Labels), and sealed prior to removal to prevent spillage or protrusion of contents during handling.

-All equipment, materials, environmental, and working surfaces shall be cleaned and decontaminated after contact with blood or other potentially infectious materials.
+All equipment, materials, environmental, and working surfaces shall be cleaned and decontaminated after contact with blood or OPIM.
 [A hospital grade virucide or 1:10 fresh bleach to water solution will be used for decontamination.]

-Contaminated work surfaces shall be decontaminated with an EPA registered TB germicides immediately after completion of procedure/task/therapy, or as soon as feasible, when surfaces are overtly contaminated or after any spill of blood or other potentially infectious materials, and at the end of the school day if the surface may have become contaminated since the last cleaning.
+Contaminated work surfaces shall be decontaminated with an EPA registered TB germicides immediately after completion of procedure/task/therapy, or as soon as feasible, when surfaces are overtly contaminated or after any spill of blood or OPIM, and at the end of the school day if the surface may have become contaminated since the last cleaning.